tazik561/alt_sms_auto_fill/README.md

 ## Getting Started

-This project is for getting new arrived sms and shows on application.
-Sms completely return into application and you can split it as you want.
+This package aims to get the newly arrived SMS and show it at the desired location.
+SMS ultimately returns to the application and you can split it as you want.

 ![](https://raw.githubusercontent.com/tazik561/alt_sms_auto_fill/main/images/alt_sms_autofill.gif?raw=true)